The Bubonic Plague

 Thomas was insane and his two thirds were put in the charge of Henry Percy, Earl of Northumberland.

-The First Poll Tax was imposed on all persons over the age of 14 and set at one Groat [4 old pence, 1.6 new pence]
+FIRST POLL TAX - was imposed on all persons over the age of 14 and set at one Groat [4 old pence, 1.6 new pence] per person.

-Stone coffins have been unearthed in the cemetery which surrounds Old All Saints Church, near Skelton Castle and two of these are now kept within the Church itself.
+STONE COFFINS have been unearthed in the cemetery which surrounds Old All Saints Church, near Skelton Castle and two of these are now kept within the Old Church itself.

 In Skelton churchyard stone coffins were found [as I am informed by the Rev Mr Close] not many feet below the surface.

-Peasants Revolt: began and Watt Tyler marched on London in protest against the poll tax.
+Peasants Revolt began and Watt Tyler marched on London in protest.

-1396 - A charter records a grant of 'a burgage with croft next to 'Potteraw', which has been assumed by some to be a street
+Charter records a grant of 'a burgage with croft next to 'Potteraw', which has been assumed by some to be a street in Skelton inhabited by potters.

-Some archaeologists have suggested that Skelton at this time distributed its pottery over a wide area, however given that there was
+Some archaeologists have suggested that Skelton at this time distributed its pottery over a wide area.